Federal Priorities for the 119th Congress: Tobacco

 Strengthen Restrictions on the Manufacture, Sale and Marketing of Tobacco Products

 Tobacco products are the deadliest consumer products on the market today, ultimately killing up to half of its users.
-The Administration and Congress must take steps to restrict the manufacture, sales and marketing of tobacco products.
+The Administration and Congress must take steps to protect and preserve the Tobacco Control Act to restrict the manufacture, sales and marketing of tobacco products.

-Nicotine is the addictive drug in tobacco products.
-Reducing nicotine in tobacco products to below levels that sustain addiction will make it easier for smokers to quit and harder for youth to become addicted.
+• products to below levels that sustain addiction will make it easier for smokers to quit and harder for youth to become addicted.
 FDA must not limit its focus solely to cigarettes; FDA must propose and finalize regulations to reduce nicotine levels in all tobacco products, including cigars, smokeless tobacco and e-cigarettes.

-The 2009 Tobacco Control Act calls for the FDA to create a comprehensive track and trace system to counter the threat of illicit markets and maximize the public health benefits of strong oversight, which the agency has failed to do thus far.
+• The 2009 Tobacco Control Act calls for the FDA to create a comprehensive track and trace system to counter the threat of illicit markets and maximize the public health benefits of strong oversight, which the agency has failed to do thus far.
 The tobacco industry has a history of being complicit in supplying illicit markets, repeatedly opposing taxation proposals to protect public health and financially benefitting from the illicit diversion of their own products.
-FDA must propose and finalize regulations in 2023 to implement “track and trace” technology on all tobacco products to prevent black market, counterfeit and smuggling activities.
+FDA must propose and finalize regulations in 2025 to implement “track and trace” technology on all tobacco products to prevent an illicit market, counterfeit and smuggling activities.

 Help People End Their Addiction